instantlinux/docker-tools/images/nagiosql/README.md

 ### Current Status

-Alpha--the only known issue is the restart button doesn't work (a workaround is to invoke docker restart of the nagios container).
+Stable -- with caveat that restart button doesn't work.
+You'll need to restart the nagios container after writing new configuration files.
 Not verified under kubernetes (on the theory that fewer dependencies are better for the lowest-level monitoring system during any outage).

 ### Variables